sshane/openpilot-archive/README.md

 # dynamic-follow for openpilot

-#### This branch is Arne's dynamic follow branch, but all new updates see the light of day here first.
-Once they are verified as working, they are merged to [Arne's fork](https://github.com/arne182/openpilot/tree/dynamic-follow).

 ### How it works:

 dynamic-follow uses multiple factors when deciding how far your car should be from the lead car.
 Stock openpilot (pre 0.5.10) uses a hard coded value of 1.8 seconds to determine the distance.
 This is fine for highway driving in the most perfect of situations where there is usually no traffic.
 However, in real life use, you expect your car to be able to naturally respond to unexpected (and expected, for humans at least) situations.